INSTITUE COMMERCIAL de NANCY (ICN) - ARTEM

-More information about the institution in general can be found here: ICN Business School.pdf
+More information about the institution in general can be found here: https://www.icn-artem.com/en/

 ICN Business school suggests four main housing categories from which students can choose housing and accommodations.
-Housing options include a furnished studio in a private student residence hall, a furnished studio in a private residence, a furnished room in a state-owned university residence, or private housing .
-The study abroad advisor will assist students with pricing and housing characteristics to help in the decision making process.
+Housing options include a furnished studio in a private student residence hall, a furnished studio in a private residence, a furnished room in a state-owned university residence, or private housing.

 Students who already possess fluency in French are advised to attempt courses with French students in various departments of the university.

 A student visa is required for the ICN programs.